NassimBounouas/SI5-soa_api_lab_team_d/UberooBehaviour/README.md

 ### Week 43: First evolution

-New personna: Terry, restaurant owner.

-  - As Jordan, I want the customers to be able to review the meals so that I can improve them according to their feedback;
+  + As Jordan, I want the customers to be able to review the meals so that I can improve them according to their feedback;
   - As a customer (Gail, Erin), I want to track the geolocation of the coursier in real time, so that I can anticipate when I will eat.
   - As Terry, I want to get some statistics (speed, cost) about global delivery time and delivery per coursier.